Avoid losing data and availability of functions in large-scale IoT systems

 Availability drives IoT development

-The Internet of Things is the interconnection via the internet of computing devices embedded in objects, enabling them to send and receive data.
-When rolling out IoT infrastructure on a large scale, you may face system breakdowns resulting lack of data due to the environment, network errors, differences in installation, variation in sensor data and the system's overall integrity.
-In other words: the availability of a function.
+The Internet of Things (IoT) is the interconnection via the internet of computing devices embedded in objects, enabling them to send and receive data.
+When rolling out IoT infrastructure on a large scale, you may face system breakdowns, causing data loss due to the environmental factors, network errors, differences in installation, variation in sensor data and the system's overall integrity.
+Maintaining the availability of these functions is essential.
 Here, we dive into what happens when you have passed the proof-of-concept phase in a controlled environment and data from electronics become part of a supply chain - and what you need to consider when rolling out large wireless networks in an IoT context.

 Reliable IoT networks are a vital ingredient in solid supply chains

-Many electronics businesses still make money from selling products.
-But as companies continue to adopt IoT, many are considering service-based models to help them sell functionality instead of or on top of mere products.
-Take lorry tracking: In this case, it is crucial for the transport company that data regarding the whereabouts of each lorry is delivered reliably.
+As more companies adopt IoT, many are shifting from selling products to offering services based on functionality.
+For example, in the case of lorry tracking, it is crucial for the transport company that data regarding the location of each lorry is delivered reliably.
 Transport companies might lack the resources to administer and run a data network and perform device maintenance.
 That is why they often work with a system supplier they evaluate based on the service provided, namely reliable delivery of data from the devices.
 This makes the electronics and the network part of the supply chain required to deliver the service.
 Therefore, the reliability of these components must be considered and prioritised when managing the supply chain.

-Wireless coverage is a vital component in IoT networks.
-Sigfox, a wireless network devoted to IoT, has a certification programme where producers who supply electronics for IoT networks are evaluated and tested based on various parameters to ensure that these devices can reliably deliver data to end-users.
+Wireless coverage is foundational to IoT networks.
+Sigfox, a wireless network devoted to IoT, has a certification programme that tests IoT devices against various parameters to ensure reliable data transmission.
 One parameter is the antenna implementation.
 Devices are tested to determine how good their antennae are, which directly influences the coverage level experienced by end-users.

 Ensure quality by evaluating devices statistically when going from proof-of-concept to large-scale IoT rollouts